 Dating back hundreds, if not thousands of years, we can see a wide variety of techniques that have been used to help those suffering from mental illness.
 History provides us evidence of mysticism, witchcraft, blood letting, and many other approaches that are widely dismissed today.
 In more recent history we have witnessed the following three modalities commonly used in place of individual psychotherapy:

 - Lobotomies.
 At one time it was accepted that severing the prefrontal part of the brain would lead to a reduction of unwanted mental distress.
-While this may have occurred for a small percentage of people, most were left catatonic and with dramatically changed personalities (and not for the better), while some even died.
+Many lobotomy patients were left catatonic and with dramatically changed personalities (and not for the better), and some even died.
 In retrospect, we now realize that there was tremendous risk with lobotomies, with very little upside, and the procedure has been stopped as a result.

 - Electroconvulsive therapy (ECT).
 A second equally controversial approach to addressing mental illness is electroconvulsive therapy, or “shock treatments.”
 This procedure, made famous in the movie One Flew Over the Cukoo’s Nest, is designed to provide relief to patients by delivering an electrical current through the brain.
 While there’s still very little evidence this procedure is effective in minimizing mental illness, there are dangers to having ECT, including cognitive impairment, amnesia, and heart attacks.